Hendrickje Schimmel: Archiving decaying clothes

 What are some of the things that you like to do outside of college?

 I don’t really have any hobbies.
-I guess that everything that used be my hobby has now all moved into being a part of my practise, like reading and drawing.
+I guess that everything that used be my hobby has now all moved into being a part of my practice, like reading and drawing.
 I don’t make much distinction between leisure and work, the domestic and the professional.

 How would you describe your work in five words?

 What was your main source of inspiration for this project?

 The main source of inspiration for this project derived from my ongoing research into the notion of the archive.
 This is a broad subject and for my current project “Science and Worms; Death Scenarios”, I particularly looked at preservation.
 Within the act of archiving, preservation is a crucial matter.
 If the aim of an archive or collection is to collect and store things for future generations, then the collected objects have to be protected from their natural process of decay.
 This is the point where the object’s natural life stops; it has to die symbolically, in order to become a representation of itself.
 So being an object in this world leaves you with two possible death scenarios: death by becoming an object of archival or scientific interest, or death in the natural way, decay.